Montero (Call Me by Your Name): Reception and controversy

 The song and music video received praise from several outlets for being "unabashedly queer".
 Variety's Adam B. Vary wrote that the video "changed everything for queer music artists", noting that some LGBT artists like Jonathan Knight of New Kids on the Block and Lance Bass of NSYNC sang about women while staying closeted, while others like Elton John and Ricky Martin did not explicitly sing about their sexuality.
 He described the sexual imagery, including the pole dance, as evoking images of Madonna or Janet Jackson, without the need to hide his homosexuality.
 He also remarked that artists like Frank Ocean and Troye Sivan were bolder about their sexuality, but had never reached the same level of commercial success as Lil Nas X. David Harris, a magister of the Church of Satan, approved of the music video's portrayal of consensual sexuality as well as the ending of Lil Nas X crowning himself Satan.

-The music video received criticism from conservative commentators in the United States, some of whom deemed it immoral or harmful to children.
-Governor of South Dakota Kristi Noem, conservative pundit Candace Owens, and evangelical pastor Mark Burns all reacted negatively on Twitter, as did rapper Joyner Lucas and athletes Nick Young and Trevor Lawrence.
+The music video received criticism from conservative commentators in the United States who deemed it immoral or harmful to children.
+Governor of South Dakota Kristi Noem, conservative pundit Candace Owens, Kaitlin Bennett, and evangelical pastor Mark Burns all reacted negatively on Twitter, as did rapper Joyner Lucas and athletes Nick Young and Trevor Lawrence.
 In response to criticism, Lil Nas X wrote on Twitter: "There is a mass shooting every week that our government does nothing to stop.
 Me sliding down a CGI pole isn't what's destroying society" and "I am an adult.
 I am not gonna spend my entire career trying to cater to your children.
 That is your job", among other retorts.
 However, he also confessed that the backlash was "putting an emotional toll" on him.